 - Left-turn collisions.
 Before turning left, a driver must be certain he has a protected green arrow giving him right of way or that all oncoming vehicles travelling in the opposite direction have passed through the intersection.
 If he turns into the path of another vehicle, he will most likely automatically be considered at fault.

 Even if your accident was a rear-end collision or a left turn accident, you will still need an experienced car accident attorney to help you negotiate with the other driver and his insurance company.
 They could still raise many arguments as to the amount of compensation you are entitled to.
-Call our experienced legal team today at 866-299-0558 to schedule a free, no-obligation consultation to learn how we can assist you.
+Contact us online or call us directly at 866.299.0558 to schedule your free consultation.